 This page focuses on the Prey Model Raw (PMR) approach to raw feeding and has all the information you need to learn how to start your pet on a PMR diet.

-The ethos of this model is to attempt to resemble what our dog’s ancestors would eat in the wild which we know is whole prey.
-If you haven’t guessed already this is when you feed your pet the whole animal.
+The ethos of a prey model raw diet is to attempt to resemble what our pet’s ancestors would eat in the wild, which we know is whole prey.

 The PMR model excludes: